-A program that provides assistance to folks who are not able to meet their basic living expenses with their own resources.
+A program that provides assistance to individuals who are not able to meet their basic living expenses with their own resources.

 The Saskatchewan Assistance Program is a program that provides assistance to people who are not able to meet their basic living expenses with their own resources.
 The amount of your assistance payment can be calculated by adding up your needs, and then deducting your financial resources.
 This amount will depend on your family size, your needs and your income.
 You generally will work with an income assistance worker at the Social Services Office on your application and what pertains to your specific case.